mevalerio/academic-cv/content/authors/rishiram-aryal/_index.md

 authors:
   - rishiram-aryal
 ---
+---

 Dr. Rishiram Aryal successfully completed his PhD in Business at London South Bank University in 2020, working as a full-time doctoral student under the co-supervision of Dr. Valerio Ficcadenti (Second Supervisor).
-His research contributed to quantitative business methods and analytics.

-Dr. Aryal's doctoral work advanced the field of quantitative business methods, with particular focus on statistical applications and analytical frameworks.
-His research provided valuable insights into the application of advanced statistical methods in business contexts.

-*Current position and achievements to be updated based on available information.*